Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 For each class or interface C, there is a unique initialization lock `LC`.
 The mapping from C to `LC` is left to the discretion of the Java Virtual Machine implementation.
 For example, `LC` could be the `Class` object for C, or the monitor associated with that `Class` object.
 The procedure for initializing C is then as follows:

 1. Synchronize on the initialization lock, `LC`, for C. This involves waiting until the current thread can acquire `LC`.
 2. If the `Class` object for C indicates that initialization is in progress for C by some other thread, then release `LC` and block the current thread until informed that the in-progress initialization has completed, at which time repeat this procedure.
    Thread interrupt status is unaffected by execution of the initialization procedure.
 3. If the `Class` object for C indicates that initialization is in progress for C by the current thread, then this must be a recursive request for initialization.
 Release `LC` and complete normally.
 4. If the `Class` object for C indicates that C has already been initialized, then no further action is required.
 Release `LC` and complete normally.
 5. If the `Class` object for C is in an erroneous state, then initialization is not possible.
 Release `LC` and throw a `NoClassDefFoundError`.
 6. Otherwise, record the fact that initialization of the `Class` object for C is in progress by the current thread, and release `LC`.
    Then, initialize each `final` `static` field of C with the constant value in its `ConstantValue` attribute, in the order the fields appear in the `ClassFile` structure.
 7. Next, if C is a class rather than an interface, then let SC be its superclass and let SI1, ..., SIn be all superinterfaces of C (whether direct or indirect) that declare at least one non-`abstract`, non-`static` method.
 The order of superinterfaces is given by a recursive enumeration over the superinterface hierarchy of each interface directly implemented by C. For each interface I directly implemented by C (in the order of the `interfaces` array of C), the enumeration recurs on I's superinterfaces (in the order of the `interfaces` array of I) before returning I.
    For each S in the list [ SC, SI1, ..., SIn ], if S has not yet been initialized, then recursively perform this entire procedure for S. If necessary, verify and prepare S first.
    If the initialization of S completes abruptly because of a thrown exception, then acquire `LC`, label the `Class` object for C as erroneous, notify all waiting threads, release `LC`, and complete abruptly, throwing the same exception that resulted from initializing SC.
 8. Next, determine whether assertions are enabled for C by querying its defining loader.
 9. Next, **execute the class or interface initialization method of C**.
 10. If the execution of the class or interface initialization method completes normally, then acquire `LC`, label the `Class` object for C as fully initialized, notify all waiting threads, release `LC`, and complete this procedure normally.

-11. Otherwise, the class or interface initialization method must have completed abruptly by throwing some exception E. If the class of E is not `Error` or one of its subclasses, then create a new instance of the class `ExceptionInInitializerError` with E as the argument, and use this object in place of E in the following step.
+11. Otherwise, the class or interface initialization method must have completed abruptly by throwing some exception E.
+    If the class of E is not `Error` or one of its subclasses, then create a new instance of the class `ExceptionInInitializerError` with E as the argument, and use this object in place of E in the following step.
     If a new instance of `ExceptionInInitializerError` cannot be created because an `OutOfMemoryError` occurs, then use an `OutOfMemoryError` object in place of E in the following step.
 12. Acquire `LC`, label the `Class` object for C as erroneous, notify all waiting threads, release `LC`, and complete this procedure abruptly with reason E or its replacement as determined in the previous step.

 A Java Virtual Machine implementation may optimize this procedure by eliding the lock acquisition in step 1 (and release in step 4/5) when it can determine that the initialization of the class has already completed, provided that, in terms of the Java memory model, all *happens-before* orderings (JLS §17.4.5) that would exist if the lock were acquired, still exist when the optimization is performed.

+> [!NOTE]
+>
-**Note: implementation moved to static method to expose the this pointer.**
+> Note: implementation moved to static method to expose the this pointer.

 ```cpp
 void InstanceKlass::initialize(TRAPS) {
   if (this->should_be_initialized()) {